If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Most of the information on a business credit card application is straightforward.
 This includes your personal information and basic business information such as the business name and annual revenue.
 The Tax ID you use depends on your business structure.
 Sole proprietors can use a personal Social Security number.
 If you have an LLC or corporation, use your ETIN.

-The Motley Fool owns shares of and recommends Visa and Mastercard.
+The Motley Fool owns shares of and recommends Mastercard and Visa.
 The Motley Fool recommends Amex.